djangopbx/djangopbx-docs/docs/admin/accounts/extensions.rst

 Extensions
 ============

-**Extensions** An extension represents an endpoint such as a desk phone, soft phone or analogue adapter.
+**Extensions** represent endpoints such as desk phones, soft phones or analogue adapters.
 The extension becomes the SIP username and the domain becomes the realm that determines which tenant the endpoint is registering with.